Index of coastal eutrophication potential

 6d.3 Description of the mechanism for collecting data from countries

-SDGs: indicator 14.1.1 (a) Index of coastal eutrophication; and (b) plastic debris density
+Sustainable Development Goals (SDG): indicator 14.1.1 (a) Index of coastal eutrophication

 No

-The processes of assessing and reporting on this indicator should be inclusive, following the approach outlined in Section C for implementing the GBF.
-The planned data collection for this ICEP indicator does not collect or permit disaggregation by gender or IPLCs.
+33. The processes of assessing and reporting on this indicator should be inclusive, following the approach outlined in Section C for implementing the GBF.
+The planned data collection for this ICEP indicator does not collect or permit disaggregation by gender or indigenous peoples and local communities.
 The indicator does not assess the impact of pollution; rather, the indicator relies on environmental measurements or models of nutrient levels, human population levels, agricultural chemical use and other contributors to nutrient pollution runoff.

 N/A